 You have always loved to play hide and seek, haven’t you?
 You seem to pretty good at it.
 Seeking, was never my cup of tea.
 I give up now!
 I think the time has come for your “dhappa”.
 I wouldn’t mind it at all.
 In fact, I’d secretly love it.
-I’d finally get to see you and your smile.

-I see you dying of laughter as you try to teach me to dance.
+You are dying of laughter as you try to teach me to dance.
 I with a sheepish grin fail terribly to match your steps.
 It’s not my fault though!
 How so you expect me to concentrate while you giggle incessantly.

-I see you laughing not at my jokes, but at how hard I try to crack them.
+You laugh not at my jokes, but at how hard I try to crack them.
 I will teach you to appreciate puns, don’t worry.
 You’ll see how it is the most beautiful thing in the entire world.

 I am yet to figure out whether you are gonna be a tea or coffee person.
 I’ll make you like tea, that’s for sure.

-I know about all that talk of self love and you-dont-need-anyone-else, but without you there, the world somehow seems a very lonely place to be.
+I know about all that talk of self-love and you-don’t-need-anyone-else, but without you there, the world somehow seems a very lonely place to be.